OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Overview.md

 -	A full secure managed connection to OctoPrint.
 You can choose domain name security, basic http auth, or Bearer tokens for added security.
 -	OctoEverywhere app APIs that allow you to query information about the printer from OctoEverywhere, including it’s current local IP, it’s connection state to OctoEverywhere, and the user’s current limits.

-### What Options Do I Have For Integration?
+### What Integration Options Do I Have?

-App Connections currently offer four integration points:
+App Connections currently offer four easy integration points:

 1) The App Connection - Gives you a secure and unique hostname to connect to your user's printer from anywhere.
 2) [The App Connection Portal](App-Portal-Integration.md) - An "OAuth style" OctoEverywhere hosted portal developers can leverage for quick and easy App Connection creation.